 With this information, the MIDI generator creates the part with notes, rhythm and actions with the rotary speaker and drawbars.
 This information is then inserted in a MIDI track in Logic Pro, where the end user can see the moves made and make further edits if desired.

-Considering the 32-bit resolution of MIDI 2.0, the MIDI generator could even create the slightest of moves as a human player would do, going beyond the original protocol’s 127 steps.
+Considering the 32-bit data resolution of MIDI 2.0, the MIDI generator could even create the slightest of moves as a human player would do, going beyond the original protocol’s 127 steps.

 An eventual arrival